Virginia's 32nd House of Delegates district

 Virginia's 32nd House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 32, in Loudoun County, has been represented by David Reid since 2018.
-According to the 2010 census, the thirty-second district has a population of 80,268 with 56,252 registered voters.
+District 32, in Frederick County, has been represented by Bill Wiley since 2024.According to the 2010 census, the thirty-second district has a population of 80,268 with 56,252 registered voters.